 One of the questions many owners ask themselves is “should I downsize my home.”
-How to know it is time to downsize your home is a very personal subject!
+How to know when it is time to downsize your home is a very personal subject!
 With the size of the average home in the U.S. bigger than ever, many owners are finding themselves in living spaces that are larger than they want or need.
 You may have bought a bigger home for your growing family, or maybe you bought it because it was a good deal.

 Perhaps you were doing well financially, and you wanted a home that reflected that.
 Whatever your original reason for buying a bigger home, if you are now thinking of downsizing, you are not alone.
 As life goes on and your needs change, finding a smaller home can be ideal.